pantheon-systems/documentation/source/_docs/hsts.md

 ---
 After you have required HTTPS for all pages by adding the [necessary redirect](/docs/domains/#redirect-to-https-and-the-primary-domain), set the HTTP Strict Transport Security (HSTS) header to standardize all client connections on HTTPS and prevent use of HTTP.

-## What is HSTS?
+## Configure HSTS Headers
 The HTTP Strict-Transport-Security response header (often abbreviated as **HSTS**) is a website security feature that tells browsers to only communicate using HTTPS, instead of HTTP.

-Not only does this header help you get an A+ SSL rating from [SSL Labs](https://www.ssllabs.com/ssltest/), it will help protect your website against protocol downgrade attacks and cookie hijacking.
+Not only does this header help you get an A+ SSL rating from [SSL Labs](https://www.ssllabs.com/ssltest/){.external}, it will help protect your website against protocol downgrade attacks and cookie hijacking.

-## Install HSTS for Your CMS

 <!-- Nav tabs -->
 <ul class="nav nav-tabs" role="tablist">
   <!-- Active tab -->